Greek Terracotta Woman

-An ancient Hellenistic Greek polychrome terracotta fashionable woman wearing an ankle-length himation, drawn up at her side, showing the pleated lower hem of the floor-length chiton; with pastel mauve pigment over white ground.
+An ancient Hellenistic Canosan Greek polychrome terracotta fashionable woman with a melon coiffure, wearing an ankle length himation, drawn up at her side, showing the pleated lower hem of the floor-length chiton; with pastel mauve pigment over white ground.

 Canosa, Apulia, Magna Graecia.